-One of my favorite sayings is “Better to remain silent and be thought a fool than speak and remove all doubt.”
+One of my favorite sayings is, “Better to remain silent and be thought a fool than to speak and remove all doubt.”

-Unfortunately, sometimes you need to speak even if you are stretching on a subject.
+Unfortunately, sometimes you need to speak on a subject even if you are stretching.
 But there are methods to make yourself look and sound more intelligent.
-We’ve rounded up 10 top tips you can easily put into action, even if you don’t feel smarter than a fifth-grader.
+We’ve rounded up 12 top tips you can easily put into action, even if you don’t feel smarter than a fifth-grader.

 1. Brush off your middle initial

-We almost all have middle names, but very few of us seem to be using them to their full potential.
-Time to change that and start inserting that middle initial into your name.
-A study published in the European Journal of Social Psychology in 2014 found that the use of a middle initial can make you look more intellectual.
+A study published in the European Journal of Social Psychology in 2014 found that the use of a middle initial can make you seem more intellectual.

 2. Take out the contacts and put on the glasses

 Another way to look more intelligent before you ever speak a word is to wear glasses.
-A 2011 study from The College of Optometrists in the United Kingdom found 43 percent of those surveyed believe glasses make people look more intelligent.
+Psychology Today lays out some of the research that suggests people believe you are smarter if you wear glasses.

-Other research indicates not just any glasses will do either.
+Other research indicates that not just any glasses will do.
 For the full effect, you’ll want thick-rimmed glasses.
 Think Leonard Hofstadter from “The Big Bang Theory” glasses.
-On the downside, those big glasses will likely make you look less attractive, but, hey, we can’t have it all.
+On the downside, those big glasses will likely make you look less attractive.
+But, hey, you can’t have it all.